sparkfun/SparkFun_Thing_Plus_RP2350/docs/hardware_overview.md

 [![Photo highlighting the four LEDs on the board.](./assets/img/Thing_Plus_RP2350-LEDs.jpg){ width="600"}](./assets/img/Thing_Plus_RP2350-LEDs.jpg "Click to enlarge")
 </figure>

 The red <b>PWR</b> LED indicates when the <b>3.3V</b> rail is powered.
-The yellow <b>CHG</b> LED indicates when a connected LiPo battery is charging.
+The yellow <b>CHG</b> LED indicates when the charge circuit is powered.
 The blue <b>STAT</b> LED is tied to the RM2 radio module GPIO0 to be used for indicating when the module is transmiting/receiving data.
 The WS2812 RGB LED's DATA IN pin is tied to the RP2350 GPIO14 pin.
-The RGB LED's DATA OUT pin is routed to the FREEBIE PTH pin if users want to daisy-chain more LEDs to the board.
+The RGB LED's DATA OUT pin is routed to the FREEBIE PTH (labeled LED on the board) if users want to daisy-chain more LEDs to the board.

 ## Jumpers